Stratadox/Pathfinder/README.md

 can be used, as well as [Chebyshev distance](https://en.wikipedia.org/wiki/Chebyshev_distance) or the result of the [Floyd-Warshall algorithm](#floyd-warshall).

+#### Bellman–Ford
+Commonly known as the Bellman–Ford algorithm, yet invented by Alfonso Shimbel, this algorithm is slower but more versatile than [Dijkstra's algorithm](#dijkstra) for finding all shortest paths from a given source.

+The speed sacrifice is made when the graph may contain negative-cost cycles, in which case this algorithm beats Dijkstra's hands-down, since Dijkstra's would continue searching for eternity.

 #### Floyd-Warshall
 The [Floyd-Warshall algorithm](https://en.wikipedia.org/wiki/Floyd%E2%80%93Warshall_algorithm)
-is used to find *all* paths, between each possible start vertex and each possible end vertex.
+(invented by Bernard Roy) is used to find *all* paths, between each possible start vertex and each possible end vertex.

 With an *O(**v**^3)* runtime, **v** being the amount of vertices, the